NWFP is sensitive to the health and privacy needs of our clients. We offer HIPAA compliant teleconferencing for all appointments.

 One of the educational components of NW Family Recovery Solutions is understanding the tipping point of how and when your volitional control (i.e., your choice to use alcohol and drugs) shifted to a raw physical and primitive state whereby your body and brain now make decisions WITHOUT your consent.
 It is during this stage of addiction that is most dangerous as the brain BELIEVES these substances are needed for survival.

-In addition, our co-occurring educational component breaks down the 3 P’s (predisposing, precipitating, and perpetuating) down to the minutia to create your own CHAIN ANALYSIS for substance use (SU) and mental health (MH) symptoms.
+In addition, our co-occurring educational component breaks down the 3 P’s (predisposing, precipitating, and perpetuating) to the minutia to create your own CHAIN ANALYSIS for substance use (SU) and mental health (MH) symptoms.
 This work is essential for:

 The healing power of the GROUP can not be emphasized more.
-At NW Family Recovery Solutions, you will become intimately familiar with your peers – whether it’s in IOP, sober living/acute residential, or inpatient treatment at our Yellowstone retreat centre.
+At NW Family Recovery Solutions, you will become intimately familiar with your peers – whether it’s in IOP, sober living/acute residential, or inpatient treatment at our Yellowstone retreat center.
 The GROUP is critical for providing you with genuine feedback on your strengths and vulnerabilities that others see.

-Even more powerful is when we apply the Johari Window in group which helps you determine YOUR 4 quadrants of self-awareness:
+Even more powerful is when we apply the Johari Window in the group which helps you determine YOUR 4 quadrants of self-awareness:

-These levels of self-awareness is yet another factor that has impacted YOUR relationships, as well as mental health (MH) and substance use (SU) history.
-Ultimately, our shared goal in group is to illuminate each quadrant of the Johari Window and shift your “self” as close as possible to OPEN, particularly when it pertains to MH and CD issues.
+These levels of self-awareness are yet another factor that has impacted YOUR relationships, as well as mental health (MH) and substance use (SU) history.
+Ultimately, our shared goal in the group is to illuminate each quadrant of the Johari Window and shift your “self” as close as possible to OPEN, particularly when it pertains to MH and CD issues.